timefrancesco/contacts-sample/README.md

 4) Open the `totvs-contacts-test.xcworkspace` file in Xcode
 5) Build and run!

 Important: The app requires an internet connection to work.
 It downloads a list of contacts from a sandbox api service.
 I am using [getsandbox](https://getsandbox.com) as api service, it's really simple to set up and it took me just 5 minutes including registering to it, really!
+Also, the login doesn't have any validation at the moment.

 List of libraries I used: